flashbots/builder-playground/docs/custom_recipes.md

 playground start rbuilder/bin
 ```

-This is equivalent to generating the custom recipe files and running them, but without cluttering your working directory.
+This is equivalent to generating the custom recipe files and running them when you don't need to modify the recipe.

 ## Generating a Custom Recipe